tyler-bartunek/ShoeBot/README.md

 #### Chip Select
 In order to free up GPIO pins on the Raspberry Pi, it uses an 8-bit shift register to toggle chip select pins for each of the modules.
-On the optional PCB, this register is a 74HC595, and the following values correspond to the following locations:
+On the optional PCB, this register is a 74HC595, and the following values (pre-inversion) correspond to the following locations:

 1. Back Left: 0x80
 2. Center Left: 0x40